 Frequently Asked Questions

 Teachers can assess metacognitive skills by observing how learners plan their approach to tasks, monitor their understanding during lessons, and reflect on what worked or didn't work.
-Simple techniques include asking learners to explain their thinking process, having them predict how well they'll perform before a task, and using exit tickets where students evaluate their own learning.
+Simple techniques include asking learners to explain their thinking process, having them predict how well they'll perform before a task, and using exit tickets where learners evaluate their own learning.

 Think-alouds model your problem-solving.
 Planning templates help learners think before starting, (Bjork, 1994).
 End lessons by asking about challenges (Flavell, 1979).
 Self-assessment checklists build faster learner metacognition (Hattie, 2012).